JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ### **Appendix 1: Terminology**
 To ensure standardization throughout this analysis and alignment with industry frameworks, the following key terms are defined:

 * **AI Orchestration Poisoning:** A specific threat classification where the integrity of an AI agent’s operational logic or environment is compromised through its orchestration layer.
-This occurs when the framework’s trusted execution pathways (e.g., prompt loading, template serialization) are exploited to inject malicious logic or alter critical dependencies, enabling persistent compromise of the decision-making pipeline.
+This occurs when the framework’s trusted execution pathways (e.g., prompt loading, template serialization) are exploited to inject malicious logic or alter critical dependencies, enabling persistent compromise of the decision‑making pipeline.
-* **Confused Deputy Problem:** A well-documented security vulnerability where an application with elevated privileges (the "deputy") is manipulated by a less-privileged entity into misusing its authority.
+* **Confused Deputy Problem:** A well‑documented security vulnerability where an application with elevated privileges (the "deputy") is manipulated by a less‑privileged entity into misusing its authority.
 In this scenario, the orchestration framework, executing with the host application’s file system permissions, is forced to perform unauthorized operations on sensitive targets via improperly validated symbolic links.
 * **Orchestration Trust Gap:** The security disparity between the high level of trust implicitly placed in AI orchestration frameworks (often treated as isolated boundaries) and their actual, implemented security controls, threat models, and vulnerability management practices.
 * **Undocumented Mitigation (Shadow Patching):** The practice of applying security remediations without public acknowledgment, transparent documentation, or standardized vulnerability tracking (e.g., CVE issuance).
 This practice obscures operational risk, prevents organizations from accurately assessing exposure, circumvents established vulnerability disclosure standards (ISO/IEC 29147), and compromises the integrity of vulnerability databases such as the NVD.
-* **Improper Link Resolution (Symlink Traversal):** An attack technique exploiting symbolic links to redirect file operations from an intended, authorized directory to an arbitrary, restricted location on the filesystem, bypassing standard path-based access controls.
+* **Improper Link Resolution (Symlink Traversal):** An attack technique exploiting symbolic links to redirect file operations from an intended, authorized directory to an arbitrary, restricted location on the filesystem, bypassing standard path‑based access controls.

 ---

 ### **Appendix 2: Scope of Analysis**
 This vulnerability analysis is strictly scoped to the following parameters:

 * **Target Product:** `langchain-core` (the foundational library of the LangChain ecosystem).
-Verified vulnerable across versions 1.2.19 through 1.2.26.
+Verified vulnerable across versions 1.2.19 through the latest release.
-* **Vulnerable Components:** Insecure file I/O pathways within the serialization and prompt-loading subsystems.
+* **Vulnerable Components:** Insecure file I/O pathways within the serialization and prompt‑loading subsystems.
 Specifically:
-    * The `load_prompt_from_config()` function (Read Primitive, CWE-59).
+    * The `load_prompt_from_config()` function (Read Primitive, CWE‑59).
-    * The `.save()` method utilized by serializable objects such as `PromptTemplate` (Write Primitive, CWE-22).
+    * The `.save()` method utilized by serializable objects such as `PromptTemplate` (Write Primitive, CWE‑22).
 * **Attack Vectors:** Exploitation requires the capability to influence file paths processed by the vulnerable components.
 This is feasible in standard architectural patterns, including:
-    * Processing user-provided archives (ZIP, TAR) within multi-tenant AI-as-a-Service (AIaaS) platforms.
+    * Processing user‑provided archives (ZIP, TAR) within multi‑tenant AI‑as‑a‑Service (AIaaS) platforms.
-    * Loading configuration files or prompts from shared, semi-trusted storage volumes.
+    * Loading configuration files or prompts from shared, semi‑trusted storage volumes.
     * Autonomous agent workflows that persist outputs based on dynamic, heuristically generated content.
 * **Core Impact:** The vulnerability chain facilitates AI Orchestration Poisoning, resulting in Arbitrary File Read/Write capabilities, persistent Remote Code Execution (RCE), and full host compromise within the application’s privilege boundary.

 **Note:** This document analyzes architectural limitations within the core orchestration engine.
-It does not evaluate higher-level agent logic, third-party extensions, or external orchestration frameworks.
+It does not evaluate higher‑level agent logic, third‑party extensions, or external orchestration frameworks.

 ---